utasar/doreamon/README.md

+used by system to search through directories in order listed in PATH for an executable that matches the command entered ✅ Correct statements:

+can view value with either echo $PATH or printenv PATH

+consists of absolute paths to directories where executables are located

+uses : as a separator

 used by system to search through directories in order listed in PATH for an executable that matches the command entered

 Question 19 (1 point)
 I have a few aliases that work in my bash shell I want to use persistently instead of setting them up each time I log on.
 What file should I enter these aliases in?